devtut/generate/docs/python/tuple.md

 ```

-You can use the `+=` operator to &quot;append&quot; to a tuple - this works by creating a new tuple with the new element you &quot;appended&quot; and assign it to its current variable; the old tuple is not changed, but replaced!
+You can use the `+=` operator to =append= to a tuple - this works by creating a new tuple with the new element you =appended= and assign it to its current variable; the old tuple is not changed, but replaced!

 This avoids converting to and from a list, but this is slow and is a bad practice, especially if you're going to append multiple times.